Writing a job vacancy in 7 steps

 2. Job description

 Describe the role.
-Outline the day-to-day activities of the role, what team the candidate will be working in, and what their workplace will look like.
-Provide a realistic and engaging summary of the job that will appeal to good candidates.
+Outline the day-to-day activities of the job, what team the candidate will be working in, and what their workplace will look like.
+Provide a realistic and engaging summary that will appeal to good candidates.
 Use the following sentences and complete them:

 3. Job requirements

 Job requirements are the experience and skills needed for a particular job.
-Potential requirements include a degree, work experience, and competencies (skills and traits).
-Anywhere from 3 to 7 requirements is best.
-Avoid listing more than 7, because you might scare people off and miss out on good candidates.
-Pick the most important job requirements and include them in the ad.
+For example, level of education, number of years’ work experience, and competencies (skills and traits).
+Keep it short, 3 to 7 requirements are enough.
+The more requirements you ask for the fewer people will respond so you risk missing out on good candidates.

 4. Offer